fcapolini/pagetonic/README.md

     </body>

 We simply took our duplicated block and turned it into a custom tag named `<app-product>`, which specializes a `<div>` and has dynamic content.
-We then used in our code:
+We then used it in our code:

     <app-product :name="Thingy" :price="1€"/>
     <app-product :name="Widget" :price="2€"/>